SanderMertens/flecs/docs/Relations.md

 This ability to inherit and override components is one of the key enabling features of Flecs prefabs, and is further explained in the [Inheritance section](Manual.md#Inheritance) of the manual.

 #### Final entities
-Entities can be annotated with the `Final` property, which prevents using them with the `IsA` relationship.
+Entities can be annotated with the `Final` property, which prevents using them with the `IsA` relation.
 This is similar to the concept of a final class as something that cannot be extended.
 The following example shows how to add final to an entity:

 ```c
 ecs_entity_t e = ecs_new_id(world);